 Status date: 04 December 2017

 “Big Data” refers to new computational capabilities, that warehouse huge set of data, technologies and analytics in order to extract added value from “bulky information” in a reasonable amount of time.
-The increasing possibilities offered by satellite technologies integrates with collateral data can support the ample range of activities of in assisting the whole complex of migration phenomena.
+The increasing possibilities offered by satellite technologies integrated with collateral data can support the complexity of the migration flow monitoring

 Status date: 29 November 2017

 The objective of the GeoSHM Demo Project is to improve the safe operation of long span bridges by providing reliable Structural Health Monitoring (SHM) data through the integration of GNSS positioning, Earth Observation techniques and in-situ sensors.
 It is planned to demonstrate the GeoSHM service for three of the longest bridges in the UK and China: the Forth Road Bridge in Scotland (a testbed for GeoSHM Feasibility Study) and two Yangtze River bridges in China.

 Astrocast is developing an advanced Nanosatellite network for the Internet of things (IoT).